 Working remotely can be a massive leap towards a better work-life balance.
 But you need to do it properly.
 There are so many simple traps you can fall victim to, from isolating yourself to feeling like you need to work excessive hours to “prove” you’re pulling your weight.

-But with the right tools, communication, and best practices, it’s possible to successfully and productively work from anywhere you want.
+But with the right tools, communication, and best practices, it’s possible to successfully and productively work from home, or anywhere you want.

 Do you work from home?
 Let us know what you do to stay productive and happy in the comments below.